instea/ra-cognito-auth/README.md

 ### Basic usage

 Build auth provider and pass it to the react admin.
-If no cognito jwt verifier is passed to the build function, only the validity of the session is checked during the checkAuth method.
-If provided, the jwt token is verified against the verifier.

 Example: